mono0926/AlfredWorkflow/README.md

 # Reminder

+TBD

 ## Feature

-- If you type "15 m", a alert will be shown on your screen.
+- If you type "15 m", an alert will be shown on your screen.